patricktamunjoh/moonrise-connect/QUICKSTART.md

 ### Reconnecting

 At this point, there is no supported way of allowing a disconnected client game instance to reconnect to a running session.
-Because Clouds Ahoy!
-Connect ensures consistent game states by replicating Network Function calls across instances, it is not necessary to define the game state as a data structure.
+Because Moonrise Connect ensures consistent game states by replicating Network Function calls across instances, it is not necessary to define the game state as a data structure.
 This, however, makes reconnecting more challenging.
 To resynchronize a reconnected client instance it either requires the complete game state or all the changes that were made since the disconnect.
 Both approaches would require significant additional work from the development team and would have to be taken into consideration when writing the game code.
 This goes against the idea of making the development as straightforward as possible.
 Consequently, the current approach to deal with disconnects is to gracefully remove the disconnected player from the game and to provide the players an option to restart the session from a synchronized point.